 For too long the world has focused on addressing the low participation of women in engineering as a numbers game, “simply recruit more and we’ll solve the problem”, or taken the ‘leaky pipeline’ model.
 Jan argues that a more fundamental approach is needed if we are to produce engineers, regardless of their gender, who cannot understand and apply their technical knowledge to diverse end users but are also able to innovate, driven by end users’ needs and differences.

 Women, and men, have long suffered the indignity and inconvenience with typical wry humour about ill-fitting Personal Protective Equipment (PPE).
+Jan led a group that designed, ran and reproted on the deficit in PPE for women and uncovered the indignities faced daily by women and men.
 To be fair, some manufacturers have tried: making standard male fit clothing in smaller sizes, adding pink, sparkly laces to boots and even using preposterous ‘female’ style names such as ‘vixen’.
 Happily things have moved on.
 A bit.
-Catch up with this energising talk about why and what more you could do.
+This energising talk explores why we are where we are and what more you could do.
+Use it to open a conversaton around inclusion and what it means explcitly within an engineering context.

 The Athena SWAN equality charter for women is well known across the UK as having a tremendous impact on how university departments have taken notice of the wasted talent among women academics.
 AS a key member of the Athena Steering Group and the lead policy make at the outset of the project Jan is uniquely placed to give an overview of how far we have come and how far we have yet to go.